 What Are the Most Common Reasons for Having a Tooth Pulled?

-There are a few common reasons why someone might require teeth removals in the local area.
-These include:
+There are a few common reasons why someone might require tooth removal.
+Three common reasons include:

 - Tooth Decay – This is the most common reason why someone might require a tooth extraction.
-A poor diet, lack of flossing, and poor brushing can all contribute to tooth decay over time.
-When cavities are allowed to progress, bacteria might reach the tooth’s center, requiring it to be removed.
+A poor diet, lack of flossing, and poor brushing habits can all contribute to tooth decay over time.
+When cavities are allowed to progress, bacteria might reach the tooth’s center causing intense pain and infection.

-- Overcrowding – There are other situations where the teeth might be overcrowded.
-This can impact the patient’s bite in addition to damaging some of the surrounding teeth.
+- Overcrowding – Overcrowding can impact a patient’s bite in addition to damaging some of the surrounding teeth.
 In this case, an oral health professional might recommend teeth extractions to fix overcrowding.